alephium/docs/docs/dapps/build-dapp-from-scratch.md

 ## Deploy your contract

-Now things are getting serious, we will deploy our contract on our `devnet` :rocket:
+Now things are getting serious, we will deploy the contract on `devnet` :rocket:

 The `deploy` command will execute all deployment scripts it finds inside the `scripts` folder.
 Create the `scripts` folder in the root folder of the project: